The Hundred Jump Project - NZ Record Skydive Attempt

 This extraordinary feat is taking place to fundraise for the Westpac Rescue Helicopter and is endorsed by the Canterbury West Coast Air Rescue - a copy of this endorsement letter can be found on our website.
 The trust needs to raise $7million every year from the community to continue to provide the air rescue and air ambulance services, and our team wants to play our small part to help towards this goal.

-While all of our crew are volunteering their time to make this project happen, there is still a cost involved in running the 2 planes for the day which will also be funded by this givealittle page.
 All funds raised over and above the cost of the project will be gifted to the Canterbury West Coast Air Rescue by electronic deposit before the end of the following month.
 The grand total donated will be proudly advertised on our website and social media pages.
-If the project does not go ahead for any reason, all funds in this account will go directly to the Canterbury West Coast Air Rescue.
+If the project does not go ahead for any reason, all proceeds will go directly to the Canterbury West Coast Air Rescue.

-The services are approximately 50% funded by government, so the Trust relies on community donations, corporate sponsorships and events such as this to help raise money every year.
+The air rescue services are approximately 50% funded by government, so the Trust relies on community donations, corporate sponsorships and events such as this to help raise money every year.

 For further information or to find out how you can get involved please contact Steve directly via email email@example.com